 1. Credit Cover

-Applicants are required to lodge Credit Cover if they receive a notice from the Delivery Body confirming pre-qualification of their Capacity Market Unit(s) is conditional on providing Credit Cover.
+Applicants must lodge Credit Cover with EMRS if they receive a notice from the Delivery Body stating pre-qualification of their Capacity Market Unit(s) is conditional on providing Credit Cover.

 - CMU ID(s)